margauxperez/tlb-csci42/README.md

 The Learning Buddy is a web application that aims to help students stay productive and organized.
 Due to the nature of online classes, there is a greater need for students to manage their time and schoolwork better, which can prove very challenging for some.
 The application acts like a simplified, user-friendly study toolbox that makes productivity and organization easy for students situated in an online learning setting.

 ## Scope
 The Learning Buddy is a web application that contains five different tools that students may find useful in an online learning environment.
-The Learning Style Quiz, Pomodoro Timer, and Productivity Statistics are the main features of the application that target the improvement of a student’s productivity.
+The Learning Style Quiz, and Pomodoro Timer are the features of the application that target the improvement of a student’s productivity.
 The Grade (QPI) Tracker and Task Management pages are features geared towards organization and academic accountability.
 The system is based on a NoSQL database to run its functions.
 The project also aims to provide a good user experience to maximize the benefit of using this web application.

 ## Referenced Materials